 Your subscription will normally run from January to January, but if you join after 30th September then your sub will cover the whole of the next year.
-However, you will not be eligible for a free copy of the Journal for the part-year of membership but you will get the next Journal as normal.
+However, you will not always be eligible for a free copy of the Journal for the part-year of membership but you will get the next Journal as normal.

-Your subscription also includes the cost of producing and posting the newsletter, and the expenses of meetings for which no charge or collection is made.
+Your subscription may also includes the cost of other publications we produce in years when no Journal is published.
+It also covers the expenses of the society including meetings for which no charge or collection is made.

-For general questions please use in the first instance the contact form on the Society web site.
+For general questions please use in the first instance the address on the Society web site.
 This will enable a prompt response by the correct person.